xyloflake/SVC16/README.md

 The goal in one word is **simplicity**.
 It should be simple to understand every instruction, to write machine code that runs on it, and to write a compiler for it.

 The instruction set and the design in general are in no way meant to be "realistic depictions" of something that would make sense in real hardware.
+It is also not intended to be as simple and elegant as it could possibly be.

+This repo contains an emulator to run games or programs.
+It can be installed with cargo:

+I do not want to provide an assembler, any kind of compiler or even any ideas about things like call conventions.
+The idea is that you have to build that yourself.
+You can play a ROM from the example folder to get an idea of what can be build.

 ## Quick Overview